ipvm-wg/homestar/homestar-wasm/README.md

 }
 ```

-would fail to be translated into a Wit `result`runtime value, as it's ambiguous
+will fail to be translated into a Wit `result`runtime value, as it's ambiguous
 which case it should be mapped to.

 [cidv0]: https://github.com/multiformats/cid?tab=readme-ov-file#cidv0